ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 *EXPERIMENT IDEA:* Robot child

-*METHODOLOGY:* We all know the classic Nature vs. Nurture experiment where one making was raised by a nice mother, and another by a spiky robot mother.
+*METHODOLOGY:* We all know the classic Nature vs. Nurture experiment where one monkey was raised by a nice mother, and another monkey by a spiky robot mother.
 In this experiment, a monkey will raise a spiky robot child and we'll see what that's like.

 *GOAL:* It would be very interesting to see a monkey team up with a spiky robot.
 This experiment could end up with a cool movie being made about the antics the monkey and robot will inevitably get into.

 —

-*EXPERIMENT IDEA:* Can a monkey out-drink me?
+*EXPERIMENT IDEA:* Can a Monkey Out-Drink Me?

 *METHODOLOGY:* I buy two cases of beer, one for me and one for the monkey.
 Then we go to toe to toe seeing who can drink the most the fastest.

-*PURPOSE:* This experiment is just a good time for the monkey and I. I guess it would also determine how cool a monkey could be at a party.
+*PURPOSE:* This experiment is just a good time for the monkey and me.
+I guess it would also determine how cool a monkey could be at a party.

 —

-*EXPERIMENT IDEA:* Make a monkey with big ol’ claws
+*EXPERIMENT IDEA:* Make a Monkey with Big Ol’ Claws

 *METHODOLOGY:* This one is simple.
 We use science to breed a monkey with big ol’ claws.

-*PURPOSE:* Stopping Crime
+*PURPOSE:* Fighting crime

 —